History of Berliner FC Dynamo (1989–2004): Renaming and first Berlin Cup victory (1998–1999)

-President Wanski came up with the idea of reclaiming the old club name of BFC Dynamo in the autumn of 1998.
+President Wanski had come up with the idea of revive the old club name of BFC Dynamo in the autumn of 1998.
 He said: "We stand by Dynamo's sporting tradition, we reject the club's political past."
 Mitteldeutscher Rundfunk conducted a survey among its viewers which showed that 67 percent were in favour of returning to the name of BFC Dynamo.
-The club received 150 new membership applications after that.
-At the general meeting on 3 May 1999, an overwhelming majority voted to take back the old club name.
-The club also reclaimed its East German crest, although the rights to the crest now belonged to fan merchandise dealer Peter Klaus-Dieter "Pepe" Mager.
+After that, the club received 150 new membership applications.
+At the general meeting in the conference room of the Dynamo-Sporthalle in the Sportforum Hohenschönhausen on 3 May 1999, an overwhelming majority voted to take back the old club name.
+The club also reclaimed its East German crest, but this would eventually prove problematic, as the rights to crest were now registered with the German Patent and Trade Mark Office at fan merchandise dealer Peter Klaus-Dieter "Pepe" Mager.
+The match against 1.
+FC Magdeburg away on the 24th matchday of the 1998-99 Regionlliga Nordost on 24 April 1999 became the team's last match as FC Berlin.

-FC Berlin defeated 1.
-FC Dynamo Dresden 2–1 at home in a return match on the 27th matchday, 2 April 1999, with Heiko Brestrich and Davor Krznarić scoring one goal each.
-Then followed two losses to 1.
-VFC Plauen and Chemnitzer FC on the next two matchdays.
-Coach Häusler was eventually dismissed on 29 April 1999 and was replaced by Ingo Rentzsch.
-The team met local rival Union Berlin on the penultimate matchday, 8 May 1999.
-The team now again competed as BFC Dynamo.
+The team played its first match under the old and new name BFC Dynamo against FSV Lok Altmark Stendal at the Stadion im Sportforum on the 25h matchday of the 1998-99 Regionlliga Nordost on 5 May 1999.
+The team lost the match 0–1.
+BFC Dynamo met local rival Union Berlin on the penultimate matchday, 8 May 1999.
 Coach Rentzsch threw in the towel at half-time and left the stadium, allegedly because President Wanski had wanted to dictate the line-up.
 Rentzsch wanted to exchange the very popular Heiko Brestrich.
 Wanski interfered against the exchange for "club political reasons".
 Youth trainer Norbert Paepke took over as coach in the second half of the match.
 BFC Dynamo won the derby 2–0 with two goals by Marcel Solomo, in front of 2,543 spectators at the Stadion an der Alten Försterei.